 - He's also not above disguising himself as a magician and using sorcerous illusions to make it look like he's summoned a demon.
 Again, though, once in ten books.

 - Beyond that, there are Witches (well, a witch).
 She even gets the differences confused at one point, asking Belgarath to perform a spell that she can't, then offering him the use of any spell components he needs (sorcery is a completely mental thing).
 There also exist wizards (Only one of whom is ever named, but an entire city of them exists at Kell), but the reader never sees any wizardry, and thus has no idea what they do.
 One of the sorcerers remarks on peoples inability to keep the various varieties of magic straight, noting that most people take everything they've ever heard about any of them, and lump it all together with the assumption that any person who is capable of any of that fantastic stuff is capable of doing all of it.

 - Possibly averted in that Belgarath himself later in the series explains that all of these different magics come from the same source and talent and that the differences are, ultimately, cultural.
-Specifically Sorcerers were tought by Gods and use pure Will to make things happen, Magicians use the Will to summon and (fail to) control demons, Witches use the Will to ask natural Spirits to intercede on their behalf (the aforementioned spell components being offerings to said spirits).
+Specifically Sorcerers were taught by Godsnote and use pure Will to make things happen, Magicians use the Will to summon and (fail to) control demons, Witches use the Will to ask natural Spirits to intercede on their behalf (the aforementioned spell components being offerings to said spirits).
 And Wizards also do... something... with the Will.

 - This happens periodically in The Legends of Ethshar because magic is very complex indeed:

 - Wizards tap the fundamental chaos of the universe for powerful, and astoundingly unpredictable, results.
 (One was trying to create a sword sharpening spell and ended up creating a pillar of eternal flame the size of a mountain.)